GoogleChrome/web.dev/src/site/content/en/handbook/content-types/example-course/example-section-2/index.md

 title: Example Section - 2
 authors:
   - cariefisher
-description: This page is used for visual testing of the courses layout and also showcases it's capabilities
+description: This page is used for visual testing of the courses layout and also showcases its capabilities
 date: 2022-09-30
 ---